cea-hpc/clustershell/doc/sphinx/tools/nodeset.rst

 Special operations
 ^^^^^^^^^^^^^^^^^^

-Three special operations are currently available: node set slicing, splitting on a predefined node count and splitting non-contiguous subsets.
+A few special operations are currently available: node set slicing, splitting on a predefined node count, splitting non-contiguous subsets, choosing fold axis (for multidimensional node sets) and picking N nodes randomly.
 There are all explained below.

 Slicing
 """""""